OneNan120/BuckshotRouletteStrategist/README.md

 decisions available to both sides and recommends the route with the best estimated chance of winning.

-The project was previously called *Buckshot Roulette Helper*. **Buckshot Roulette Strategist** better reflects its purpose: analyzing the match and recommending a strategy instead of merely recording the game state.

 > This is an independent fan project.
 It is not affiliated with or endorsed by
 > the developers or publishers of Buckshot Roulette.